top of page

 Make the most of Northern Spain

-The Picos de Europa is a simply brilliant place to ride a motorcycle – but there's so much more to see than just the roads within a half-day ride of Santander.
+The Picos de Europa is a simply brilliant place to ride a motorcycle – I've been exploring here for more than 20 years.
+The secret to getting the best from the area is to go west: there's so much more to see than just the roads within a half-day ride of Santander.
 This tour zigzags through the mountains, heading west on roads that get quieter as they become more spectacular.

 What’s included on the route?
 Each day’s route has recommended places to stop for coffee in the morning and afternoon, a suggested lunch stop and planned fuel stops.
 Hotel suggestions are included too.